-Teeth Grinding Treatments Sugar Land TX
+Same Day Teeth Grinding Treatments

-The clenching of the jaws and the grinding of the teeth are actually parts of a condition known as bruxism.
+The clenching of the jaw and grinding of the teeth are actually parts of a condition known as bruxism.
 Bruxism can occur during night or day, but most of bruxism-caused damaged occurs when you are sleeping at night.
 Bruxism sufferers experience the lower and upper teeth grinding against each other.
 This puts unnecessary strain on the medial pterygoid muscles and the temporomandibular joints (TMJ), which can lead to earaches, headaches, anxiety, and depression.

 Bruxism is one of several potential causes of tooth damage, and it often goes unrecognized unless you visit the dentist.
 Only a dentist such as Dr. Imrek or other dental professional can accurately determine the difference between bruxism damage and wear caused by aggressive brushing, acidic soft drinks, or abrasive foods.
 During your consultation at First Dental in Sugar Land, Dr. Imrek will carefully evaluate the severity of your condition.
 After his observations, he will create a custom bruxism treatment plan based on your unique needs.